danielmcgrath10/event-app-spa/status_hw09.md

 4. Is your app functionality complete?
 If not, what's missing?

-I believe so, Unless listing the comments and invites is necessary I have all of the core functionality.
+I believe so, unless listing the comments and invites is necessary I have all of the core functionality.
+I am not sure I can delete users either.

 5. Is your app properly deployed?
 If not, what went wrong?